-- Place the stove on a soft surface such as the polystyrene packing materials from the crate, and tilt the stove back. - Attach the legs using the bolts and washers supplied as shown in Fig 1. - Sit the stove upright and attach the flue adaptor as shown in Fig 2 using the fixings supplied.
-Ensure the fireproof gasket is correctly seated in the base of the adaptor.

-- Install the blanking plate in the rear of the stove when the normal flue exit is required. - If the rear mounting flue configuration is to be used, the blanking plate will be fitted to the top of the stove and the flue connector fitted to the rear panel. - Set the grate and ashpan in position as shown in Fig 3.
-A handle is supplied for when the stove is in use. - Place stove in the desired location as shown in POSITIONING AND INSTALLATION.
+- Attach the stove legs as shown in Fig 1, screwing the nut (1) up to the head of the bolt (2) and placing a washer (3) on the thread of the bolt. - Position the leg onto the stove ensuring it is seated correctly. - Screw the bolt into the base of the stove until it touches the bottom of the threaded hole (DO NOT OVERTIGHTEN) - Screw the nut down towards the base of the stove (away from the bolt head) and tighten, to secure the leg to the bottom of the stove. - 5.
+Repeat the process for all 4 x legs. - 6.
+Sit the stove upright and fit the flue adaptor using the socket headed screws and hex key supplied.
+Ensure the fireproof gasket is correctly seated in the base of the adaptor. - If not already fitted, fit the blanking plate to the rear of the stove when the upper flue exit is used. - If the rear mounting flue configuration is to be used, the blanking plate will be fitted to the top of the stove and the flue connector to the rear panel. - Position the ashpan in the stove.
+An ashpan handle is supplied for when the stove is in use.

+- Check that the firebricks lining the stove have not been dislodged during transit. - 10.
+Place the stove in the desired location as shown in POSITIONING AND INSTALLATION.
+Take care not to damage the floor surface.

+11. Adjust the stove levelling bolts until the stove is level and evenly supported, checking with a spirit level.
 Take care not to damage the floor surface.